 But sometimes at night she would get this almost overwhelming feeling that made everything she knew and everything she didn’t almost the same.
 Even when in her thoughts she wanted to eliminate her sense of self, she felt like there was something inside her that she had to preserve.

 “I’m scared of many things,” she said.
 “I’m scared of being alone, and of never being alone.
 Of the stuff in the dark and the stuff in the world.
 Sometimes I feel so much love inside me I can hardly breathe.
 And it seems like the existence of someone other than me is the only thing in the world that can make this endless loneliness disappear.
 I try to feel other people’s presence.
+I suffer in their suffering.
 I feel like I am not alone.”

 “I keep thinking,” she said.
 “I think the earth has an end but above the earth there is no end.
 No one can answer my questions, and if I find answer to one thing then another one pops up.”

 Sonia was standing next to him.
 He looked at her.
 Her presence brought a sense of continuity.
 In it, he felt a sense of completion that had nothing to do with their personal histories.
 A feeling of recognition emerged within him.
 It felt like the night was feeling herself through them.
-In expression, recognition of one’s own identity.
+In expression.
 In creation.
 In love that was freedom.
 Freedom from the very memory of that love.